Springfield (The Simpsons)

 Springfield is the primary fictional setting of the American animated sitcom The Simpsons and related media.
-Matt Greoning disclosed after 20 years, that the Springfield the Simpsons live in is in fact in Oregon. state in the United States.
-The fictional city's geography, surroundings, and layout are flexible, often changing to accommodate the plot of any given episode.
+It is an average-sized, fictional city in an unknown state in the United States.
+The city's geography, surroundings, and layout are flexible, often changing to accommodate the plot of any given episode.

-According to the creator of the series, Oregon native Matt Groening, Springfield was inspired by a number of real-life locations (including Springfield, Oregon and Springfield, Massachusetts).
-However, in order to emphasize it as an example of "Anytown, USA", the location of the fictional Springfield remains a mystery, with various contradictory "clues" being found in numerous episodes of the series.
+Springfield was inspired by a number of real-life locations, including creator Matt Groening's hometown of Portland, Oregon, the nearby town of Springfield, Oregon, and producer Mike Scully's hometown of Springfield, Massachusetts.
+However, in order to emphasize it as an example of "Anytown, USA", the location of the fictional Springfield remains a mystery.
+"Clues" regarding Springfield's climate, geology, distance from real cities, or political alignment, which are found in numerous episodes of the series, are intentionally contradictory.

+In November 2025, an island version of Springfield was the main map for the Fortnite x Simpsons crossover mini season.

 Creation

-The fictional city of Springfield was intended to represent "Anytown, USA" and not be derived from any specific real-life location.
-However, the producers acknowledge deriving inspiration from numerous locations including The Simpsons creator Matt Groening's hometown of Portland, Oregon, and Mike Scully's hometown, Springfield, Massachusetts.
+The fictional city of Springfield was intended to represent "Anytown, USA", and not be derived from any specific real-life location.
+However, the producers acknowledge deriving inspiration from numerous locations, including The Simpsons creator Matt Groening's hometown of Portland, Oregon, and Mike Scully's hometown, Springfield, Massachusetts.

-Springfield was named after Springfield, Oregon, which, as a child, Groening had believed be the fictitious Springfield featured in the 1950s sitcom Father Knows Best.
-Groening did not intend to place the fictional Springfield in Oregon, contrary to a 2012 interview with him in Smithsonian magazine; he instead adopted the name for the setting of The Simpsons in the hope that "everyone will think it's their Springfield".
+Springfield was named after Springfield, Oregon, which, as a child, Groening had believed to be the fictitious Springfield featured in the 1950s sitcom Father Knows Best.
+Groening did not intend to place the fictional Springfield in Oregon, contrary to a 2012 interview with him in Smithsonian magazine; he instead adopted the name for the setting of The Simpsons in the hope that "everyone will think it's their Springfield."
 Al Jean explained that the magazine "misinterpreted something I've heard him say for at least 10 or 20 years.
 He was inspired by growing up in Portland, but it's really an every town".

 Groening liked Second City Television's setting of Melonville, a town with a large cast of recurring characters, and used it as inspiration for The Simpsons.
-He said, "I also figured out that Springfield was one of the most common names for a city in the U.S. In anticipation of the success of the show, I thought, 'This will be cool; everyone will think it's their Springfield.'
+He said, "I also figured out that Springfield was one of the most common names for a city in the U.S. In anticipation of the show's success, I thought, 'This will be cool; everyone will think it's their Springfield.'
 And they do".